How to Fix Windows Update Service Not Running? 10 Simple Solutions

 Solution 2.
 Restart Your Computer

-Restarting the computer is the best and easy solution to fix random service-related errors.
+Restarting the computer is the easiest solution to fix random service-related errors.
 This will flush the system memory and resolve all the temporary issues faster.

 Solution 3.
 Restart Windows Update Associated Services

 Step 1.
-Press Windows and R keys to open the Run dialogue box.
+Press the Windows and R keys to open the Run dialogue box.

 Step 2.
 Enter “service.msc” and hit OK to open the Service snap-in.